 Gartner defines work management as a set of services that apply workflow structure to the movement of information and the interaction of business processes and human worker processes that generate the information.

 Work management is streamlining business processes and integrating procedures to help the company and its employees schedule and distribute work more efficiently while utilizing the available resources.
 Time management, on the other hand, is planning and controlling the time you spend on a certain project or activity.
 The only way to be truly productive in remote working is to efficiently master your work and time management skills and strategies.

 How to manage your work and time in a WFH setting

 Here are some ways to help you effectively master your work and time management skills, leading to more productive work days and better quality of output.

 1. Be organized

 The best way to manage your seemingly overwhelming tasks is to be organized.
-Work management software and tools are all the rage this remote work season, and all for good reason, as these tools provide the much needed help that workers need in order to be more effective.
+Work management software and tools are all the rage this remote work season, and all for a good reason, as these tools provide the much-needed help that workers need in order to be more effective.

 2. Block out distractions

 This can be one of the toughest challenges to overcome while working at home.
 In every direction you look, and in every move you make, there’ll always be distractions – especially if you’re not living alone.

 Implement a morning routine, avoid TV and household chores while working, prepare your meals ahead of time, set break timers, and create a schedule for your kids and other family members.
 These may seem tough at first, but once done, you’ll be enjoying a not perfect, but much better distraction-free workday.